 I was introduced to Haitian-American brand Kreyol Essence visiting the Kia Suite on Blogalicious Weekend.
 Hoping to revive the Haitian economy, Kreyol Essence provides jobs for women in Haiti producing hair and beauty products containing Haitian Black Castor Oil.
 The Kreyol Essence product line is made from natural ingredients, focusing on dry hair and skin.
 I’ve personally used the travel-sized Growth Hair Milk and Haitian Black Castor oil on my trip to Rome and it literally brought my twists to life.

 If you’ve been natural for over 5 years, I’m pretty sure you’ve heard of Jamaican-American Rochelle Alikay Graham-Campbell of Alikay Naturals.
 Rochelle also created the L.O.C. (leave-in, oil, cream) method many naturals use in their hair regimen.
 The Alikay Naturals Lemon Grass Leave-in Conditioner has been a personal favorite for refreshing my crochet braids.

 After transitioning for 14 months, I believe returning natural is one of the most freeing decisions I’ve ever made.
 Embracing my kinks AND shrinkage has truly allowed me to redefine what I thought was beautiful.
-As a natural and Caribbean American, I love discovering and sharing Caribbean owned natural hair brands that have evolved through these 6 years of being natural and can’t wait to try more.
+As a natural and Caribbean American, I love discovering and sharing Afro Caribbean hair products that have evolved through these 6 years of being natural and can’t wait to try more.